petrnohejl/alfonz/alfonz-mvvm/README.md

 `AlfonzViewModel` implements `android.databinding.Observable` for registering observable callbacks.
 It also provides a mechanism for caching UI actions when view layer is not temporarily available - for example during device orientation change.

+If you want to have Activity with its own ViewModel, use `AlfonzBindingActivity`.
 This module also contains a few useful binding adapters and conversions.
 You can find them in `BindingUtility` class.

 How to use